Round Rock man bit by coyote surprised with more than $13K in hospital bills

-ROUND ROCK, Texas (KXAN) — A 55-year-old Round Rock man bit by a coyote in January said he has been surprised with over $13,000 worth of emergency room bills for his rabies treatments.
+ROUND ROCK, Texas (KXAN) — A 55-year-old Round Rock man bit by a coyote in January said he has been surprised with more than $13,000 worth of emergency room bills for his rabies treatments.

 Steve Robinson said he was working underneath his car on Jan.
 15 when he felt something snap on his foot.